tannewt/wa-law.org/bill/2021-22/sb/5002/1/README.md

 > This section modifies existing section [43.09.420](/rcw/43_state_government—executive/43.009_state_auditor.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.009_state_auditor.md) for context.

 As part of the routine audits of state agencies, the state auditor shall audit all revolving funds, local funds, and other state funds and state accounts that are not managed by or in the care of the state treasurer and that are under the control of state agencies, including but not limited to state departments, boards, and commissions.
 In conducting the audits of these funds and accounts, the auditor shall examine revenues and expenditures or assets and liabilities, accounting methods and procedures, and recordkeeping practices.

+## Section 4
+> This section modifies existing section [43.09.430](/rcw/43_state_government—executive/43.009_state_auditor.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.009_state_auditor.md) for context.

+For purposes of

+**this chapter, "preliminary** performance audit report" means a written document prepared after the completion of a performance audit to be submitted for comment before the final performance audit report.
+The preliminary performance audit report must contain the audit findings and any proposed recommendations to improve the efficiency, effectiveness, or accountability of the state agency being audited.

+## Section 5
+> This section modifies existing section [43.09.440](/rcw/43_state_government—executive/43.009_state_auditor.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.009_state_auditor.md) for context.

+The state auditor must solicit comments on preliminary performance audit reports from the audited state agency, the office of the governor, **and** the office of financial management.
+Comments must be received within thirty days after receipt of the preliminary performance audit report unless a different time period is approved by the state auditor.
+All comments shall be incorporated into the final performance audit report.
+The final performance audit report shall include the objectives, scope, and methodology; the audit results, including findings and recommendations; conclusions; and identification of best practices.

+## Section 6
+> This section modifies existing section [43.09.455](/rcw/43_state_government—executive/43.009_state_auditor.md).
+Here is the [modified chapter](rcw/43_state_government—executive/43.009_state_auditor.md) for context.

+The audited agency is responsible for follow-up and corrective action on all performance audit findings and recommendations.
+The audited agency's plan for addressing each audit finding and recommendation shall be included in the final audit report.
+The plan shall provide the name of the contact person responsible for each action, the action planned, and the anticipated completion date.
+If the audited agency does not agree with the audit findings and recommendations or believes action is not required, then the action plan shall include an explanation and specific reasons.

+For agencies under the authority of the governor, the governor may require periodic progress reports from the audited agency until all resolution has occurred.

+For agencies under the authority of an elected official other than the governor, the appropriate elected official may require periodic reports of the action taken by the audited agency until all resolution has occurred.